wp-plugins/connections/readme.txt

 == Changelog ==

+= 0.7.2.5 01/09/12 =
+* BUG: Fix an issue that would prevent the social media icons from showing.
+* BUG: Made sure the widget.css file was only enqueued in WP < 3.2 since it is not required [or exists] in WP >= 3.3.

 = 0.7.2.4 01/08/12 =
 * BUG: Fixed the Profile template so it would properly echo the bio field copy.
 * OTHER: Optimize and Smush.it all of the social media icons.
 Resulted in a significant file size reductions and overall zip file size reduction.